christophergarthwood/appdevstig_docs/Template_011_ThreatAssessment.md

 + The nature of information being exchanged
   ***Example: Document location.***

-+ Any protections on the external interface
++ Any protection on the external interface
   ***Example: Document location.***

 + User roles required for access control and the access privileges assigned to each role